Get creative this holiday season with a unique Christmas craft project! Learn how to make beautiful matchbox ornaments out of recycled materials.

 I found a product that's supposed to look like snow, so I used it for this matchbox ornament.

-How I did the rest of matchbox 2:
+How I did the rest of Matchbox 2:

-I used little silver vinyl stickers, usually used for nail art in the background.
+I used little silver vinyl stickers, usually used for nail art, in the background.

 On top of the vinyl stickers, I put tiny polymer snowflakes.